hanabenko/hana-benko/_posts/2025-04-19-Zelda-From-an-Existentialist-Perspective.md

 date: 2025-04-19 +/-TTTT
 categories: [Writing, Video Games]
 tags: [zelda, essays, video games]
+description: An essay on how Breath of the Wild is really an existentialist work.
 ---

 This is an essay I wrote for my AP Literature class in my senior year.
 I was swamped with college essays and final exams, but I still spent so much time pouring my heart into this essay.